jcoin/pi-hole-visualizer/README.md

 `-ll, --lowlight`
 Lower LED matrix brightness for use in low light environments.

+`-cl, --critlogs`
+Record only critical logs (as there are not critical logs in the code, it deactivate logging).

  ### To Install As a System Service  -- Not yet tested

  1. Make the script and unit file executable: